-ENDORSED ALTERNATIVES FOR PHYSICIAN INVOLVEMENT

-After identifying yourself by name as a physician licensed in the State of California, and, if requested, showing proof of identity, you may choose one of the following:

-- Offer your assistance with another pair of eyes, hands or suggestions, but let EMS personnel remain under base hospital control; or, - Request to talk to the base station physician and directly offer your medical advice and assistance; or, - 3.
-Take total responsibility for the care given by EMS personnel and physically accompany the patient until the patient arrives at a hospital (if safety allows) and responsibility is assumed by the receiving physician.
-In addition, you must sign for all instructions given in accordance with local policy and procedures.
+NOTE TO PHYSICIANS ON INVOLVEMENT WITH ENDORSED ALTERNATIVES FOR PHYSICIAN INVOLVEMENT EMS PERSONNEL After identifying yourself by name as a physician licensed in the EMS personnel operate under standard policies and procedures developed by the Local EMS Agency and approved by their Medical State of California, and, if requested, showing proof of identity, you Director under Authority of Division 2.5 of the California Health and may choose one of the following: Safety Code.
+The drugs they carry and procedures they can do are restricted by law and local policy.
+1. Offer your assistance with another pair of eyes, hands or suggestions, but let EMS personnel remain under base hospital If you want to assist, this can only be done through one of the control: or. alternatives listed on the back of this card.
+These alternatives have 2.
+Request to talk to the base station physician and directly offer been endorsed by CMA, State EMS Authority and CCLHO. your medical advice and assistance; or, 3.
+Take total responsibility for the care given by EMS personnel Assistance rendered in the endorsed fashion, without and physically accompany the patient until the patient arrives at compensation, is covered by the protection of the "Good Samaritan a hospital (if safety allows) and responsibility is assumed by the Code" (see Business and Professional Code, Sections 2144, 2395receiving physician.
+In addition, you must sign for all 2298 and Health and Safety Code, Section 1799.104). instructions given in accordance with local policy and procedures.

-Sierra - Sacramento Valley EMS Agency Program Policy Medical Control For Transfers Between Acute Care Facilities Effective: 06/01/2023 Next Review: 05/2026 840 Approval: Troy M. Falck, MD - Medical Director SIGNATURE ON FILE Approval: John Poland - Executive Director SIGNATURE ON FILE
+Sierra - Sacramento Valley EMS Agency Program Policy Medical Control For Transfers Between Acute Care Facilities CLUMENTO VALLES IN A GEN Effective: 06/01/2023 Next Review: 05/2026 840 Approval: Troy M. Falck, MD - Medical Director SIGNATURE ON FILE Approval: John Poland - Executive Director SIGNATURE ON FILE